mohitnain6/databucket2/README.md

-Project includes Face Recognition and Storing the database required for Data modeling.
+Project includes Face Recognition and Storing the database required for Data modeling-

-Requirement:-

-Install Tensorflow,Keras,cv2,Pandas,Numpy to run this project on your system.

 (1) store_data.py needs to be run to store data which will be required for modeling data.
 (40 photos will be clicked and stored in "imagesave" Folder and create a file named "data.csv" with the name entered.)